Hiccup246/npm-expansions/README.md

 - Setup NPM expansions struct before server begins to save processing at runtime
 - Add documentation comments for all public functions
 - Double check error handling and panic scenarios and consider making error generic and more specific
+- Add server logs for each request and failure

 <br>